 - Launch the Human Rights Education for Legal Professionals (HELP) course on artificial intelligence and human rights in Arabic as a side event for the Southern Mediterranean partners.

-These activities are organised by the Council of Europe in cooperation with the International Telecommunication Union (ITU) in the framework of the joint European Union-Council of Europe programme “Strengthening the Euro-Mediterranean legal space for shared prosperity and human security” (South Programme VI), co-financed by the two organisations and implemented by the Council of Europe.
+These activities are organised by the Council of Europe in partnership with the ICT Academy of the Office of the Commissioner of Communications, Cyprus, and with support of the International Telecommunication Union (ITU), in the framework of the joint European Union-Council of Europe programme “Strengthening the Euro-Mediterranean legal space for shared prosperity and human security” (South Programme VI), co-financed by the two organisations and implemented by the Council of Europe.

 23rd of June 2026